Effective-Nihilists/sociable_bot/sociable_bot/docs/source/concept_export.rst

         @export("message_direct")
         def message_direct(message: Message, conversation: Conversation):
             # This is called when a user sends a message:
-            # * in a 1:1 conversation with this bot, requires tag "chat"
+            # * in a 1:1 conversation with this bot
-            # * mentions this bot in a message, requires tag "chat" or "tool"
+            # * mentions this bot in a message

         @export("message_add")
         def message_add(message: Message, conversation: Conversation):
             # This is called when a user sends a message in a group chat
-            # requires tag "chat"

         @export("bot_hourly")
         def bot_hourly(hour: int):